math-econ-code/mec_optim_2019-06/veteran_students_mec_optim/James/intro_to_git.md

 * No commits (saves) have been made yet.
 * I see some files in this folder you haven't told me to care about yet.
 Here they are...

-Before we can add `test.txt` we need to 'stage' it (The staging area is key feature of Git and can be a little strange at first.
+Before we can add `new.txt` we need to 'stage' it (The staging area is key feature of Git and can be a little strange at first.
 It would seem sensible to just commit changes instead of having to first stage them, then committing them.
 However staging allows very fine tuned control of our snapshots of our project before committing them.
 This will make version control and reverting changes much easier, but it of course relies on you having good habits.)

 ```
 git add new.txt